pfgray/paulgray.net/src/pages/2019-02--26---redux-selectors-are-just-applicative-functors/index.md

 ## Typeclasses

-In fp-ts, a type is considered an applicative if there exists a static instance of the `Applicative` interface for that type.
+In fp-ts, a type is considered an applicative if a static instance of the `Applicative` interface exists for that type.
 Instead of having a class implement an interface, you implement all of the methods on a separate object.
 For our `Selector` type, this looks like:

 ```typescript
 type Selector<State, A> = (s: State) => A;